KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 Following the changes made above the bug seemed to be resolved and a greater degree of structure was implemented to the voting functionality.
 However, over the following day a new TypeError began to appear on certain definitions when upvoting on downvoting.
 "TypeError: 'in <string>' requires string as left operand notObjectId".
 This struck the developer as odd as the error was not being thrown on all definitions.
 In order to resolve this, the error was forced to be thrown once again and MongoDB was consulted to get a clearer picture of what was happening.

 It was then discovered that the changes made in the edit_definition 'submit' dictionary and the vote form inputs on the edit definition form were causing the arrays to be converted into a string.
-The if and elif statements were throwing an error as there was no longer an array to check the user_id against for certain definitions.
+The if and elif statements were throwing an error as there was no longer an array to check the user_id against for certain definition documents.
 To recify this, the default amount set for both upvote and downvote was removed from the form request in the submit dictionary, and the count method added to the expression {{ definition.upvote/downvote }} was removed from the value attribute.
 The database was then combed for definition documents that had their array converted into string and were manually reset.
 Following these changes, functionality had returned across the board.

 ![DB image](static/images/TESTING/Bugs/array-to-string.png)
 ![Vote inputs](static/images/TESTING/Bugs/vote-input.png)